 Guarantee receivables are from guarantee obligations on defaulted bonds that were settled and is expected to be received or recovered based on guarantee contracts.
 They are initially recognized as credit impaired in the Statement of Financial Position.
-For these assets, all changes in lifetime ECL since initial recognition are recorded as a loss allowance with any changes recognized in the Statement of Profit or Loss.
+For these assets, all changes in lifetime expected credit loss (ECL) since initial recognition are recorded as a loss allowance with any changes recognized in the Statement of Net Income.
 Any favorable change creates an impairment gain.